 Expansion of aquaculture; offshore and coastal windfarm development; interactions with fisheries through direct interaction (bycatch) or indirectly through impairing foraging habitat or through competition for prey resource; recreational disturbance; and climate change (increased storms and coastal squeeze).
-The colonisation of offshore islands by invasive predatory mammals (e.g. Brown Rat (Rattus norvegicus), Mink (Mustela vison)) are considered to be an on-going pressure and/or a serious threat for several ground or burrow nesting species in particular Manx Shearwater (Puffinus puffinus); Storm Petrel (Hydrobates pelagicus) and Puffin (Fratercula arctica).
+The colonisation of offshore islands by invasive predatory mammals (e.g. Rattus norvegicus, Mustela vison) are considered to be an on-going pressure and/or a serious threat for several ground or burrow nesting species in particular Puffinus puffinus; Hydrobates pelagicus and Fratercula arctica.

 Ireland has an established process for ensuring the implementation of Article 6.2 and 6.3 in relation to aquaculture and fisheries consents.
 DAFM is the competent authority for aquaculture and fisheries consents.
 Seven Fisheries Natura Plans have been undertaken for planned fisheries subject to secondary licensing in Natura 2000 sites, which are screened to determine if an AA is required, or appropriately assessed.
-The Marine Institute has prepared risk assessments for fisheries that are not subject to secondary authorisations.
-Risk assessments are intended to identify risks that activities may pose to the Natura 2000 sites, i.e. by causing their deterioration or significant levels of disturbance, in order to inform the development of mitigation measures.
+All fisheries have been assessed under Article 6.2 (i.e. a risk assessment for avoidance of effects).
 For aquaculture, appropriate assessments are undertaken on a bay-by-bay basis, as are the Article 6.2 risk assessments for fisheries.